notiz-dev/notiz/content/blog/prisma-migrate-deploy-with-docker.md

 ### Add a RUN command ❌

-What about adding `RUN npx prisma migrate dev` to the `Dockerfile`?
+What about adding `RUN npx prisma migrate deploy` to the `Dockerfile`?
 Two issues that come to mind are making it not a good solution.

 1. Performs migration during build step, not before Docker container is started